NeeleshRao/Bus-Booking-System/README.md

 This project was done as part of 5th Semester Database Management Systems Course.
 It is a bus booking system, which incorporates all CRUD Operations.
+For the innovative component, a transformers model was incorporated to analyze if the reviews were positive or negative.

 # Main Admin